Introduction to Full Fledged Money Changers (FFMC)

 - To be appointed as a franchise, the proposed company needs to have a minimum net owned fund of Rs.
 10 lakh and its main object must be money changing activity.

 - The franchisee’s books need to be annually inspected to ensure that its activities comply with laid terms and conditions of RBI.

-Which authority regulates the framework for FFMC License in India?
+Authority regulates the framework for FFMC License in India

 In India, the framework for FFMC License is regulated by the Reserve Bank of India as per Section 10 of the Foreign exchange Management Act, 1999.
 It is mandatory for a license holder to comply with the directions & guidelines issued by the RBI.
 FFMC License holder shall not engage in any transaction which is not in conformity with the authorization terms.
 RBI may at any time revoke the FFMC license if it is in the public interest.